-As with any great endeavor, web design is about both inspiration and perseverance.
 Back in the day, creating web pages was the sole province of hardcore coders, but that’s not the case anymore given that there are numerous tools to simplify the process.
-Some of these even have a visual interface, allowing you to drag and drop links, text and images as if you were designing a poster or presentation.
+Some of these even have a visual interface which allow you to easily drag and drop images, text, and links to build your webpages.

-Other web design tools are geared towards programmers, acting as advanced text editors, and allowing for building a website line-by-line.
-However, most web design tools exist somewhere between these two extremes.
+Other web design tools are geared towards coding, acting as advanced text editors, and allowing for building a website line-by-line.
+However, many web design tools now offer something between these two extremes.

-In this guide we have focused on five of the very best tools currently available.
+In this guide we have focused on the best web design tools currently available.
 When weighing up which to include, we have focused on ease of use, supported web languages, cost, and how easy the tools make it to upload the finished project once you are done.

 Adobe Dreamweaver is a long-established app that allows you to code your website design directly, without having to know too much about programming.
 The software works through a mix of visual editing and HTML editing, which means it shouldn't have too steep a learning curve for most users.